'They aren't just names': Survivors, activists remember women killed at Polytechnique

 Quijano called for government action to address the high rates of violence and systemic racism in provincial institutions that she said Indigenous women face as a matter of course.

-"What is it going to take for our politicians to actually listen to the voices of Indigenous women and women who have been talking about these issues for decades?'' she said.
+"What is it going to take for our politicians to actually listen to the voices of Indigenous women and women ΓÇª who have been talking about these issues for decades?" she said.

 Marlihan Lopez, vice-president of the Federation des femmes du Quebec, echoed the sentiment and called for deeper understanding of how systemic racism contributes to gender-based violence.